BirukAfework/BirukAfework/README.md

 - 👀 I’m interested in Rust and Security
 - 🌱 I’m currently learning Rust From Scratch
 - 💞️ I’m looking to collaborate on Rust to Build Some cools Stuff
+-  # Open for a Job
-- 📫 How to reach me birukafeworkmengesha@gmail.com or [WebSite
+- 📫 How to reach me birukafeworkmengesha@gmail.com or [Website
 ](https://birukafework.github.io/)
 - <div id="badges">
   <a href="https://et.linkedin.com/in/birukafework">